Can Lying Hurt and Damage the Eyes?

 Now, you may start to hear things you want to hear twisting the truth to fit your own reality.
 Hearing what you want can cause some serious problems and some major arguments.

-Strain on the eyes can cause you to lose focus and concentration.
+The strain on the eyes can cause you to lose focus and concentration.
 Your conversations with other people will not go well because you will be unable to hear what they are really saying.
 Arguments will be difficult because your mind is unable to handle the truth or it can not take in anything negative.

-If you are strained, you are not giving enough in the conversation and it will seem one sided to the other person.
+If you are strained, you are not giving enough in the conversation and it will seem one-sided to the other person.
 Step back, relax, and then rejoin the conversation when you can actually give yourself fully and truthfully.